YNAB tree logoAustralian flag

 After the kiddo was born, K willingly continued her full-time job while we stashed savings, slashed debt, drove cars a few years longer than we should have, and cut the cord before it was a thing.
 Do you know they still give away free TV over the air?
 I do.
 Scraping and saving allowed us to sell our house without foreclosing, then rent to build up more savings (yet again), regroup, dream a little, and game plan our next move.

-A few years later we purchased a house that we can pay for with one income, freeing up K to stay home—only to realize she missed the challenges of outside-the-home work.
+A few years later we purchased a house with a decent down payment that we can pay for with one income, freeing up K to stay home—only to realize she missed the challenges of outside-the-home work.
 But with the freedom that comes with strategic budgeting, she can now do gig work when and how she wants, making her (and me) happy campers all around.

 The most significant budgeting victory for us was the day we began to budget last month's income.
 It was about 6 months after we started using YNAB.
 What a relief to know the money we were planning to spend was already locked and loaded in our checking account.